We are responsible for checking Houses in Multiple Occupation (HMOs) to make sure they:

 When a licence is issued it comes with conditions attached to ensure that the standards are achieved and maintained.

-If the licence holder knowingly allows the HMO to be occupied by more people than it is licensed for, without a reasonable excuse, this is an offence under the Housing Act 2004 and leaves him liable to a fine of up to £20,000.
-In some cases the licence could be revoked.
+If the licence holder knowingly allows the HMO to be occupied by more people than it is licensed for, without a reasonable excuse, this is an offence under the Housing Act 2004 and leaves him/her liable to an unlimited fine.
+If the offence is serious or persistent, the licence could be revoked.

 Please download an application form and return to us.